Choosing online care

 What questions to ask before signing up

-1. Is the prescribing clinician a licensed physician (MD or DO) or qualified practitioner (NP, PA) authorized in my state?
-Board certification can be an added trust signal.
+1. Is care provided by a licensed physician (MD or DO) or qualified practitioner (NP, PA) authorized in my state, with experience treating opioid use disorder?

 2. Are you a self-pay practice, do you accept insurance, or both?
 What is the first-visit cost?
 Ongoing visit cost?